 For more detail, read our review of the Ado Air 28.

-For more detail, read our review of the Tenways CGO600.
+For more detail, read our review of the Engwe P20.

 The Cowboy Cruiser ST is one of the more minimalist looking e-bikes out there on the market.
-With sleek lines and a thoughtful silhouette, you’ll be pleased to know it’s not just a bike that looks good, it performs well too, with big upgrades to the motor over predecessors which our tester found “super smooth as well as unobtrusively quiet.”
+You’ll be pleased to know it’s not just a bike that looks good, it performs well too, with big upgrades to the motor, which our tester found, “super smooth as well as unobtrusively quiet.”

-Simplicity works its way into the electronics, with only one assist level to choose from as well as a single-speed setup.
-So if you want to glide through a flat city, then this is certainly worth considering.
+Simplicity also extends to the electronics, with only one assist level to choose from as well as a single-speed setup.
+If you want to glide through a flat city, then this is certainly worth considering.

 For more detail, read our review of the Cowboy Cruiser ST.